 Select Market Participant Reports

-Log on to your company’s specific account by entering your User name and Password
+Log on to your organization’s specific account by entering your User name and Password

-Locate the report you wish to open in the Parent Directory, which lists all available market participant reports applicable to your company.
+Locate the report you wish to open in the Parent Directory, which lists all available market participant reports applicable to your organization.
 Reports related to the TR auction are described below.

-Participant Notification Report
+2.8.1.1 Participant Notification Report